samcan/westward-ho-nes/docs/program-outline.md

 * Has player arrived at landmark?
 If so, go to Landmark Display State, and then return.
 * Is landmark river crossing?
 Display river crossing options, and then update river crossing.
 * Does landmark have General Store?
 If so, load General Store State.
+* Read input from controller
   * Has player pressed Start?
 If so, go to Paused State.
 * Update sprites.
+* Go back to start of Traveling the Trail State.

 ## Landmark Display State
 * Display graphic for landmark and play appropriate music.
+* Read controller input.
-* Is landmark the Willamette Valley?
+  * Once button has been pressed, check if landmark the Willamette Valley?
 If so, go to End Game State, else return to Traveling the Trail State.
+  * If no button has been pressed, loop back and read controller input.

 ## Paused State
 * Display options for player:
+  * Press Start to unpause.
+  * View supplies status.
+  * Display map.
   * Set pace: Steady, strenuous, grueling.
   * Set rations.
   * Rest.
+  * Attempt to trade. (?)
   * Hunt for food.
-  * Display map.
   * Quit game.

 ## General Store State